-You work in HR and have 500 employees.
-In past positions you’ve found that improving employee sentiment has directly impacted turnover rates and employee referrals.
+Let’s pretend you work in HR and have 500 employees.
+In past positions, you’ve found that improving employee sentiment has directly impacted turnover rates and employee referrals.

-Over the next year, you’ve been given the task of rolling out employee NPS surveys and establishing it at an acceptable market average of 38.
+Over the next year, you’ve been given the task of rolling out employee NPS (Net Promoter Score) surveys and establishing it at an acceptable market average of 38.

 - getting 400 employees to answer the first survey

 - working with 23 managers to relay the importance of the employee survey and

 - hosting 1 employee event displaying overlooked benefits for the company.